bogdan-necea/bogdan-necea.github.io/README.md

 ### Controls

 - Arrow keys change the snake's direction, with logic to prevent reversing into itself.
-- The snake moves automatically at a speed that increases as it grows longer.
+- The snake moves automatically at a speed that decreases as it grows longer.

 ### Game Loop